gogs/gogs/CONTRIBUTING.md

 ### ...but check for existing issues first!

-Please take a moment to check that an issue doesn't already exist documenting your bug report or improvement proposal.
+Please take a moment to check that an issue or card on [Trello](https://trello.com/b/uxAoeLUl/gogs-go-git-service) doesn't already exist documenting your bug report or improvement proposal.
 If it does, it never hurts to add a quick "+1" or "I have this problem too".
 This will help prioritize the most common problems and requests.